 Although it was a chilly winters night, the upbeat ambient music and warm friendly service made it a lovely place to dine.

 As well as the Wine & Tapas Bar, Ben’s chain covers an award-winning Kitchen at Hole Farm with Riverford Organic Dairy and four organic Farm Shops across the county.

-All owned by the Watson family who has lived on Riverford Farm for 60 years!
+All are owned by the Watson family who has lived on Riverford Farm for 60 years!

 4. They have some incredible stately gardens to explore…

 What I loved about Dartington Estate was that you had to drive a mile into the countryside just to access it!
 So, we were surrounded by the green countryside everywhere we looked.